 The TILA discloses calculations using the estimates from the GFE, together with estimated interest assuming that you keep the loan for its stated term.
 While the GFE will help you understand what you will be spending at or before the closing to receive the loan, the TILA is supposed to help you understand the full economic effect of your loan.

-Although they are standard forms, the format of both the GFE and the TILA can vary from lender to lender, or depending on the loan programs you are shopping such as mortgages with balloon payments, or adjustable rates.
+Although they are standard forms, the format of both the GFE and the TILA can vary from lender to lender, or depending on the loan programs such as mortgages with balloon payments, or adjustable rates.

 This article will explain what you can learn from the TILA.
 For more information on the GFE, see Nolo’s article: “Home Buyers: How to Read Your HUD-1 Statement”.